 You will need to show:

-Many paediatric nurses work in NHS hospitals.
+Many children's nurses work in NHS hospitals.
 Others are employed in:

 The majority of sick children are cared for at home by their families with the support of a community nursing team.
-A number of paediatric nurses are based totally in the community and some have a particular specialism, such as cystic fibrosis, diabetes or asthma.
+It's possible to be based totally in the community with a specialism such as cystic fibrosis, diabetes or asthma.
 As in other branches of nursing, care is becoming more community based.

 Look for job vacancies at:

-Once qualified and registered with the Nursing & Midwifery Council (NMC), continuing professional development (CPD) for nurses is a requirement of the profession.
-It is possible to take a variety of courses of differing lengths in a number of specialist areas.
+It's possible to take courses of differing lengths in a number of specialist areas.
 Some in-service training programmes last for up to a year.
 For more details, see Royal College of Nursing - Professional Development.